KhanAyasha/002697806_DSEM_project/README.md

 # How to use this app:

-To use this project - go to this link
+To use this project - Here: https://glaucoma-detection-app.streamlit.app/

 (or)